Computation of the Distance-based Bound on Strong Structural Controllability in Networks: Numerical Evaluation

-Next, we numerically compare our PMI sequence based bound with another well known bound on the dimension of SSC that is based on the notion of Zero Forcing Sets (ZFS) \cite{monshizadeh2014zero,monshizadeh2015strong}.
+Next, we numerically compare our distance-based bound with another well known bound on the dimension of SSCS based on the notion of zero-forcing sets (ZFS) \cite{monshizadeh2014zero,monshizadeh2015strong}.
 First, we explain the notion of ZFS.
-Given a graph $G=(V,E)$ where each node is colored either \textit{white} or \textit{black}, we repeatedly apply the following coloring rule: {\em If $v\in V$ is colored black and has exactly one white neighbor $u$, then the color of $u$ is changed to black.} Now, given an initial set of black nodes (called \textit{input set}) in $G$, \emph{derived set} $V'\subseteq V$ is the set of all black nodes obtained after repeated application of the coloring rule until no color changes are possible.
+Given a graph $G=(V,E)$ in which each node is colored either \textit{white} or \textit{black}, we repeatedly apply the following coloring rule: {\em If $v\in V$ is colored black and has one white neighbor $u$, then the color of $u$ is changed to black.} Now, given an initial set of black nodes (called \textit{input set}) in $G$, \emph{derived set} $V'\subseteq V$ is the set of all black nodes obtained after repeated application of the coloring rule until no color changes are possible.
 It is easy to see that for a given input set, the resulting derived set is unique.
-Input set is called a ZFS if the corresponding derived set contains all nodes in $V$.
-It is shown in \cite{monshizadeh2014zero,monshizadeh2015strong} that for a given set of leader nodes as input set, the size of the corresponding derived set is a lower bound on the dimension of SSC.
+The input set is called a ZFS if the corresponding derived set contains all nodes in $V$.
+It is shown in \cite{monshizadeh2014zero,monshizadeh2015strong} that for a given set of leader nodes as input set, the size of the corresponding derived set is a lower bound on the dimension of SSCS.

-In our simulations, for both ER and BA models, we consider graphs with $n=100$ nodes.
-In Figures~\ref{fig:ER_Eval}(a) and (b), we plot these bounds For ER graphs as a function of number of leaders, which are selected randomly, while fixing $p=0.06$ and $p=0.1$ respectively.
-Next, we fix the number of leaders, 20 in Figure~\ref{fig:ER_Eval}(c) and 30 in Figure~\ref{fig:ER_Eval}(d), and plot SSC bound as a function of $p$.
+In our simulations in Figure \ref{fig:ERBA_Eval}, for both ER and BA models, we consider graphs with $n=100$ nodes.
+In Figure~\ref{fig:ERBA_Eval}(a), we plot these bounds for ER graphs as a function of the number of leaders, which are selected randomly, while fixing $p=0.1$.
+Next, we fix the number of leaders to be 30 in Figure~\ref{fig:ERBA_Eval}(b) and plot bounds as a function of $p$.
 As previously, each point in the plots is an average of 50 randomly generated instances.
-It is obvious that PMI-based bound significantly outperforms the ZFS-based bound in all the cases.
-Similar results are obtained in the case of BA graphs and are shown in Figure~\ref{fig:BA_Eval}.
-We fix $m=2$ and $m=3$ in Figures~\ref{fig:BA_Eval}(a) and (b) respectively.
-Further, the number of leaders selected in Figures~\ref{fig:BA_Eval}(c) and (d) are 20 and 30 respectively.
-In all the plots, for a given set of leaders, lengths of PMI sequences are always greater than the derived sets, thus, PMI-based bound on the dimension of SSC is better than the one based on the derived sets.
+It is obvious that distance-based bound significantly outperforms the ZFS-based bound in all the cases.
+Similar results are obtained in the case of BA graphs, where we fix $\varepsilon=4$ in Figure~\ref{fig:ERBA_Eval}(c), and select the number of leaders to be 30 in Figure~\ref{fig:ERBA_Eval}(d).
+In all the plots, for a given set of leaders, lengths of PMI sequences are always greater than the derived sets; thus, distance-based bound on the dimension of SSCS is better than the one based on the derived sets.